MidAmerican Energy Foundation

 - Arts and Culture: Des Moines Performing Arts ($15,000), Des Moines Metro Opera ($5,000)

-- Education/STEM: East High School Alumni Foundation ($250,000), Junior Achievement programs ($5,000-$35,000), university engineering teams ($2,500)
+- Education/STEM: East High School Alumni Foundation ($250,000), Junior Achievement programmes ($5,000-$35,000), university engineering teams ($2,500)

 - Safety: Multiple fire departments ($2,500-$8,000), Hope Ministries ($100,000)

-Community Impact Focus: The foundation prioritizes projects with broad community benefit rather than narrow populations.
+Community Impact Focus: The foundation prioritises projects with broad community benefit rather than narrow populations.
 Kunert's emphasis on "strengthening our communities" and "employee involvement" suggests they value projects where MidAmerican employees live and work.

 Leveraging and Partnership: While not explicitly stated, many funded projects appear to be part of larger funding efforts where the foundation grant represents one component of total project funding.
 Applications should clearly state "funds raised to date" and "total project cost," suggesting the foundation wants to see evidence of community support and other funding sources.